openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 #### Removing replica
-- User will edit CStorVolume CR to set 'DesiredReplicationFactor' and Remove replicaID entry in `spec.ReplicaList` related to replica which will be deleted.
+- User will edit CStorVolume CR to set 'DesiredReplicationFactor' and Remove replicaID entry from `spec.ReplicaList` related to replica which needs to be deleted.
 - User will delete respective CVR(whcih is removed in above step).

 ### High Level Design of Replica Scaleup